Evolvable hardware: Introduction

-In its most fundamental form an evolutionary algorithm manipulates a population of individuals where each individual describes how to construct a candidate circuit.
+In its most fundamental form an evolutionary algorithm manipulates a population of individuals based on their fitness as determined by the degree to which they satisfy some given condition.
+In this case, each individual is a description of how to construct a candidate circuit.
 Each circuit is assigned a fitness, which indicates how well a candidate circuit satisfies the design specification.
 The evolutionary algorithm uses stochastic operators to evolve new circuit configurations from existing ones.
 Done properly, over time the evolutionary algorithm will evolve a circuit configuration that exhibits desirable behavior.

 Each candidate circuit can either be simulated or physically implemented in a reconfigurable device.
 Typical reconfigurable devices are field-programmable gate arrays (for digital designs) or field-programmable analog arrays (for analog designs).
 At a lower level of abstraction are the field-programmable transistor arrays that can implement either digital or analog designs.

 The concept was pioneered by Adrian Thompson at the University of Sussex, England, who in 1996 used an FPGA to evolve a tone discriminator that used fewer than 40 programmable logic gates, and had no clock signal.
-This is a remarkably small design for such a device, and relied on exploiting peculiarities of the hardware that engineers normally avoid.
+This is an unusually small design for such a device, and relied on exploiting peculiarities of the hardware that engineers normally avoid.
 For example, one group of gates has no logical connection to the rest of the circuit, yet is crucial to its function.

 Motivation

 In many cases, conventional design methods (formulas, etc.) can be used to design a circuit.
 But in other cases, the design specification doesn't provide sufficient information to permit using conventional design methods.
-For example, the specification may only state desired behavior of the target hardware.
+For example, the specification may only state the desired behavior of the target hardware.

 In other cases, an existing circuit must adapt—i.e., modify its configuration—to compensate for faults or perhaps a changing operational environment.
-For instance, deep-space probes may encounter sudden high radiation environments, which alter a circuit's performance; the circuit must self-adapt to restore as much of the original behavior as possible.
+For instance, deep-space probes may encounter sudden high-radiation environments, which alter a circuit's performance; the circuit must self-adapt to restore as much of the original behavior as possible.